TnExperts/cwppoc/README.md

 3. You can perform any action you want as the root user.
 The only limit is your imagination....

+#  Solution - Fix & Patch
+The vulnerability can be patched by a secure parse and encode of the vulnerable input fields.
+Disallow usage of special chars and restrict the parameter input to prevent application-side script code injection attacks.
+Filter in the output error or the item listing the vulnerable location were the code executes.

 #  Timeline